ariel-research/fairpyx/README.md

 ## Usage

-To activate a fair division algorithm, first construct a `fairpyx.instance`:
+To activate a fair division algorithm, first construct a `fairpyx.instance`, for example:

     import fairpyx
     valuations = {"Alice": {"w":11,"x":22,"y":44,"z":0}, "George": {"w":22,"x":11,"y":66,"z":33}}
     instance = fairpyx.Instance(valuations=valuations)

-An instance can have other fields, such as: agent capacities, item capacities, agent conflicts and item conflicts.
+An instance can have other fields, such as: `agent_capacities`, `item_capacities`, `agent_conflicts` and `item_conflicts`.
 These fields are used by some of the algorithms.
 See [instances.py](fairpyx/instances.py) for details.

 Then, use the function `fairpyx.divide` to run an algorithm on the instance.
 For example: